queens-satellite-team/Space-School/README.md

   - Get to know all the amazing people we have on the team 🙂

 ## Content Overview
 The week numbers correspond to the weeks of the school semester.
-Meeting times for the 2022-2023 have yet to be set.

 **Semester One - Fall**
 - Week 3, Lab 1: Meet space school members and intro to Arduinos.